miklosakos/bobpony.org/_posts/2018-06-30-MissingShareTab.md

 ---
-title: Fix missing "Sharing" tab in Windows 10
+title: How to fix the missing Sharing tab in Windows 10
 layout: post
 icon: fab fa-windows
 author: Bob Pony